yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 }
 ```

-To create a cluster which supports upto 2 domain faults (RF 5)
+To create a multi-region cluster which supports upto 2 domain faults (RF 5)

 ```terraform
 variable "password" {